-This outcome is not incidental, but follows the geometry of representation space.
-We hypothesise that over-refusal spans a higher-dimensional sub-space compared to harmful-refusals—such that over-refusal directions are also task dependent.
-Figure~\ref{fig:combined_geometry} shows the key contrast on LLaMA-3.1-8B across five tasks: in the top row, per-task \textit{harmful-refusal} directions converge to a single vector at mid-layers, suggesting that harmful refusal is mediated by a task-agnostic signal.
-In the bottom row, by contrast, per-task \textit{over-refusal} directions diverge, and over-refusal samples reside within their non-refusal task clusters rather than in a separate refusal zone, and therefore the per-task arrows are negligibly short.
+Applying the same steering to mitigate over-refusal suppresses benign refusals rather than over-refusal, disrupting the safety mechanism as a side effect.
+This is not incidental, but follows a structured geometry in the representation space.
+We hypothesise that over-refusal spans a higher-dimensional sub-space compared to harmful-refusals, such that over-refusal directions are also task (or intent) dependent.
+Figure~\ref{fig:combined_geometry} shows the key contrast on LLaMA-3.1-8B across five tasks: the per-task \textit{over-refusal} directions diverge from the universal refusal direction, and over-refusal samples reside within their non-refusal task clusters rather than in a separate refusal zone, and therefore the per-task arrows are negligibly short.
 The dominant mid-layer structure is task identity, and not a refusal type.
-A global direction that crosses task boundaries cannot cleanly address over-refusal, because over-refusal is embedded in task-dependent geometry.
+A global direction that crosses task boundaries cannot cleanly address over-refusal, as over-refusals are embedded in task-dependent geometry.
 This paper provides the geometric and statistical grounding for this structural difference, and establishes why task-conditioned interventions are necessary.

-\textbf{Key Contributions:} We first validate that global direction ablation \citep{arditi2024refusal} works cleanly on harmful-refusal because harmful-refusal direction is universal for any input, and a single vector suffices (\S\ref{sec:arditi}).
+\textbf{Key Contributions:} We first validate that global direction ablation \citep{arditi2024refusal} works cleanly on harmful-refusal because harmful-refusal direction is universal for wide range of inputs, and a single vector suffices (\S\ref{sec:arditi}).
 We then characterise the task-dependent geometry of over-refusal: task clusters emerge in mid-layer representations, the over-refusal direction is inconsistent across tasks, and over-refusal spans a higher-dimensional subspace, providing a structural explanation for why global ablation cannot sufficiently address over-refusals (\S\ref{sec:geometry}).
-Mechanistic analysis including linear probing confirm the two refusal types are representationally distinct from early layers, and direct ablation experiments show that global ablation suppresses harmful-refusals substantially more than over-refusal (\S\ref{sec:probing}--\ref{sec:h4}).
-Circuit analysis finds that refusals are distributed across late, task-specific heads with no bottleneck, and that a task-conditioned method validates the geometric properties (\S\ref{sec:selectivity}--\ref{sec:circuits}).
+Mechanistic analysis including linear probing suggest that the two refusal types are representationally distinct from early layers, and direct ablation experiments show that global ablation suppresses harmful-refusals substantially more than over-refusal (\S\ref{sec:probing}--\ref{sec:h4}).
+Circuit analysis suggests that refusals are distributed across late, task-specific heads, and that a task-conditioned method validates the geometric properties (\S\ref{sec:selectivity}--\ref{sec:circuits}).

 \FloatBarrier